devkral/graphene-protector/README.md

 Path ignoring is ignored for the gas calculation (gas is always explicit).
 Therefor there is no way to stop when an open path was found (all children are ignored).

-This project uses a stack based recursive approach.
-There should be always a limit in depth to not crash for deep recursion levels (>700).
+This project uses a "stack free" recursive approach.
+Instead of calling recursively, generators are used to remember the position and to continue.

+Note: graphql itself will fail because they are not using a stack free approach.
+For graphql there was a limit around 200 depth.
+The graphql tree cannot be constructed so there is no way to evaluate this.

 # related projects:

 -   secure-graphene: lacks django integration, some features and has a not so easy findable name.
     But I accept: it is the "not invented here"-syndrome
 -   cost specs: https://ibm.github.io/graphql-specs/cost-spec.html
     looks nice but very hard to implement.
-Handling costs at client and server side sounds complicated.
+Handling costs at client and server side synchronously is complicated.
+    Also the costs are baked into the schema, which crosses the boundary between static and dynamic

 # TODO

+-   manually construct the graphql tree for tests for check_resource_usages
 -   fill RessourceLimits (graphql errors) with details like the field where the limit was reached
--   think about an alternative to a recursive stack based design.
-Heap would maybe be safer and is used by other validation rules
-    -   use partials to build a stack and yield
 -   improve documentation
 -   keep an eye on the performance impact of the new path regex checking
 -   add tests for auto_snakecase and camelcase_path